Dymsonek/Asteroids-game/README.md

 ----------
 - Lives and respawn
 - Sound effects and particle explosions
  - Sound effects and particle explosions
-- High score persistence

 Modes
 -----